iMac7/RSK/README.md

 Nobody likes to write or remember long blockchain addresses.
 Ethereum already has a solution for this (ENS).
 Rootstock has a similar service, the [RIF Name Service](https://rif.technology/content-hub/rif-naming-service/) which gives human readable names to your public address.

 ## Ecosystem
-Rootstock has enabled the rise of new types of applications in the bitcoin ecosystem due to the speed and scalability achieved so far, the most popular ones centered around decentralized finance.
+Rootstock has enabled the rise of new types of applications in the bitcoin ecosystem due to the speed and scalability achieved so far, the most popular ones like below centered around decentralized finance.
 - [Sushiswap](https://www.sushi.com/)
 - [Money on Chain](https://moneyonchain.com/)
 - [Sovryn](https://sovryn.app/)